succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 function prove(bytes calldata proofBytes) external returns (ProposalStatus)
 ```

-Validates a proof for a challenged proposal:
+Validates a proof for a proposal:

-- Validates proof against the proposal's start output root and claimed l2 block number + output root, and other rollup parameters (like config hash and relevant vkeys)
+- Timing Requirements
+  - Must be submitted before the proof deadline
+  - Clock starts when game is created (for unchallenged proofs)
+  - Clock starts when game is challenged (for challenged proofs)

+- Proof Verification
+  - Uses SP1 verifier to validate the aggregation proof against public inputs:
+    - L1 head hash (from game creation)
+    - Starting output root (from parent game or genesis)
+    - Claimed output root
+    - Claimed L2 block number
+    - Rollup configuration hash
+    - Range verification key commitment
+  - Uses aggregation verification key to verify the proof

+- State Updates
+  - Records the prover's address in `claimData.prover`
-- Updates proposal state to `UnchallengedAndValidProofProvided` or `ChallengedAndValidProofProvided`
+  - Updates proposal status if the proof is valid:
+    - `ProposalStatus.UnchallengedAndValidProofProvided` if there was no challenge
-- Distributes reward to the prover if there was a challenge
+    - `ProposalStatus.ChallengedAndValidProofProvided` if there was a challenge

+- Rewards
+  - No immediate reward distribution
+  - Proof reward is distributed in `resolve()`:
+    - If challenged: prover receives the challenger's bond
+    - If unchallenged: no reward

+Proof submission will revert if:
+- Proof deadline has passed
+- Proof verification fails

 ### Resolution